 More than six billion broiler chickens are slaughtered in the EU every year.
 Along with other poultry such as turkey and duck, broilers make up the largest share of total poultry production in the EU.
 Poland is currently the country that produces the most broiler chickens in the EU.

 The white poultry meat is considered to be low in fat and is therefore very popular.
-An average person consumes around 15 kilograms of chicken meat a year1.
-Chicken production has increased from 552 million animals in 2006 to 756 million animals in 2011.
-The (global) market is shared by a few corporations and the country that produces most poultry is the US, with more than 20 million tonnes yearly2.
+An average person consumes around 15 kilograms of chicken meat a year.
+Poultry meat production in the EU accounted for 13.2 million tonnes in 2021.
+The (global) market is shared by a few corporations and the country that produces most poultry is the US, with more than 20 million tonnes yearly1,2.

 The primary objective of intensive broiler production

 To produce as much meat as possible at the lowest possible cost.
-To achieve this goal, many animals are kept in a small area.
-They should be ready for slaughter as quickly as possible with low feed consumption.
+To achieve this goal, many animals are kept in a very small area.
+They should be ready for slaughter as quickly as possible with low feed consumption.3

 The price is paid by the animals